fastrgv/AdaGate/README.md

 [You might need to disconnect unused gamecontrollers to prevent spinning!]

 Look direction is controlled by touch pad or mouse;
 The mouse wheel controls camera zoom.
-On MacBooks, a 2-finger swipe simulates the mouse wheel.
+On MacBooks, a 2-finger swipe simulates the mouse wheel;
 Zoom can also be controlled with keys n, f, z [Nearer,Further,default];

 Movement is controlled by the WASD keys or the arrow keys: